Learned Monocular Depth Priors in Visual-Inertial Initialization: Methodology

 \textbf{Inverse Depth Residual Function.} Inspired by the loss functions employed in monocular deep depth estimation \cite{mono_ml_depth}, our proposed depth residual for keyframe $k$ and feature point $i$ takes the form of the $log$ of the ratio between the measured depth scaled/shifted by $\bm{S_k}$ and the feature point's estimated depth:

 Where $\Omega(\cdot)$ is the depth of the feature point $i$ (which is parameterized with respect to keyframe $j$) in keyframe $k$.
 If $k=j$ then $\Omega(\cdot)$ can be simplified to $w^{-1}_{ij}$.
 This is how we tie mono-depth parameters to multiple features and poses to better constrain the problem.
+The derivation details for $\Omega(\cdot)$ are presented in supplemental material.

 It is well known that this residual can lead to a degenerate solution of scale going to zero or a negative value \cite{scale-degeneration-ideas}.
 To avoid this, we adopt the common technique of defining the scale parameter $a_k$ as